-Question: Do you have to carry full coverage on a financed vehicle if it’s not being used and is no longer registered?
+Question: Do you have to carry coverage on a vehicle if it’s not being used and is no longer registered?

-Answer: Your state won’t require that you keep auto insurance on a car that isn’t registered or driven, but because your car is financed, your lien holder will require you to keep your “full coverage” auto insurance active.
+Answer: Your state won’t require that you keep auto insurance on a car that isn’t registered or driven.
+The exception is if your car is being financed; your lien holder will require you to keep your full coverage auto insurance active.

 State auto insurance requirements are there to protect people that you could damage while operating your vehicle.
-Bodily injury liability pays for injuries others may sustain in a car crash that was your fault and property damage liability for the property of others you may harm in an auto accident.
+Liability insurance pays for injuries others may sustain in a car crash that was your fault and for the property of others you may harm in an auto accident.

 Collision and comprehensive, however, cover your car if it is damaged or declared a total loss.
 Your lender isn’t concerned as much about others being damaged as it is with the condition of its investment, the car.

 Your loan documents will state what insurance coverage you need to carry on your vehicle.
 You can check with your lender about whether you can carry less coverage or take it off completely if you are no longer using your vehicle -- but typically the answer is no.

 A lender’s mandate for insurance for the life of the loan assures that it won’t be left unable to recover the loan balance if the vehicle is destroyed or stolent (though if you owe more than the vehicle is worth you may also need gap insurance to pay off the full loan balance).

 And I’ll warn you now, there are some serious consequences if you cancel coverage and your lender finds out.